 That’s because tamping creates a resistance in the coffee, ensuring that there is even compactness in a pile.
 So, the water will need to evenly push its way through the whole ground since no region is more accessible than the other.
 That, in turn, denotes that the water will spend more time running through the ground to break through it.
 Hence, producing more flavourful espresso shots.

 Tamping is also crucial in allowing your espresso maker to deliver an amount of pressure up to 9 bars.
 The reason is that your machine’s pump, although giving 9 bars tamping pressure, will not be able to hold that pressure level because the coffee ground lacks resistance.
 Tamping the grounds will provide it with some internal strength to hold up to 9 bars of pressure without allowing the water to break through quickly.

 Another reason why espresso tamping is important is that it does not allow the coffee to swell as water goes through it.
-Ultimately, keeping your machine’s group head clean.
+Ultimately, helping you keep the machine’s group head clean.

 What you will need